-Don't believe in therapy?
-This could be why.
+Don’t believe in therapy?
+This may be why.

 Research has shown working with an experienced anxiety disorder therapist is the most effective way to overcome anxiety disorder.
 Yet, some people don’t believe in therapy.
 Here are 15 reasons why some people may not find therapy helpful.

 1. Unhealthy underlying factors might be skewing the client’s perception of therapy.